MMT In Gasoline

 Vehicle Certification Label

-Your vehicle has a certification label attached to the rear of the driver’s door.
-The label contains the following information: • Name of manufacturer • Month and year of manufacture †...
+Your vehicle has a Vehicle Certification Label affixed to the rear of the driver’s door.
+The label contains the following information: • Name of manufacturer • Month and year of manufacture ...